-- Section 2.1 Introduction to the Element provides an overview of the Element's scope and content. - Section 2.2 Land Use Element Background Report discusses a wide range of land use and development issues that must be considered in future planning and development in Compton. - Section 2.3 Land Use Plan identifies the City policies related to land use goals along with those programs that will be effective in implementing these policies.
-It also describes the location and extent of future development permitted in the City as well as standards for development.
-The Land Use Plan indicates those areas that may be targeted for redevelopment or Community Plan s.
+- □ Section 2.1 Introduction to the Element provides an overview of the Element's scope and content. - □ Section 2.2 Background Report discusses a wide range of land use and development issues that must be considered in future planning and development in Compton.